-The Company adopted FIN 48, on January 1, 2007.
-As a result of the implementation of FIN 48 there was no material impact on the condensed consolidated financial statements and no adjustment to Partners' capital.
-The Company had no unrecognized tax benefits at January 1, 2007 or March 31, 2007.
+The Company adopted FIN 48 on January 1, 2007.
+The implementation of FIN 48 did not have a material impact on the condensed consolidated financial statements and did not require an adjustment to Partners' capital.
+The Company had no unrecognized tax benefits at January 1, 2007 or June 30, 2007.